austinhappel/dotfiles/README.md

 ## zsh

-* Add the following to your .zshrc:
+* Add the following to your .zshenv:

         source ~/dotfiles/setup-zsh.sh;